- 1FHCI Course Selection Cycle

 Once you’ve planned your courses on the Program Form, you’ll need to post your requests to MyWay so that Counsellors are able to see them.
 In April we’ll ask you to verify your courses so that your timetable is confirmed by end of June.

-Course selection verification letters will be distributed in April, and a list of students’ program choices will be available in MyWay in June.
+Course selection verification letters will be distributed in April, and finalized in June.
+A list of students’ program choices will be available in MyWay in June.

 Why Choosing your Electives with your Goals in Mind Matters